Updated September 2019

 Map it out

 Even if you’ve been to Universal Studios before, Halloween Horror Nights is a different experience and layout.
 In order to maximize your time it is best to review the official Universal Orlando Halloween Horror Nights map.
 Take note of the location of your must-see houses and scarezones.
-The headlining Stranger Things house is near the front of the park (because it has the longest wrap around queue).
-If this house is not on your must-see list, congratulations, you’ve just saved yourself a ton of time!
 Start in the back of the park and work your way back to the front.

 Fuel up on signature food & drink

 Over the years the good people at Universal Orlando have learned that special events require special food and drinks.
 This year the food and beverage game has been taken up a notch.
-Most of the treats are Stranger Things-inspired so get ready for waffles galore!
+Most of the treats are Stranger Things-inspired which include lots of sweet treats and a re-creation of the Starcourt Mall food court.

 If you want to fuel up with something more savory, try these favorites: